hust-diangroup/ns3-ai/model/gym-interface/README.md

 When C++ side calls `NotifySimulationEnd`, `done` becomes true and Python exits the loop.

-Remember to close the environment:
+Remember to close the environment before exit:

 ```python
 env.close()